Home Tutorials Training Consulting Books Company Contact us

 </target>

-1.2.
-Using a target platform
+1.3.
+Setting a target platform as active

 You can activate and switch the target platform in the Eclipse Preferences.
-Select
+Select Window Preferences Plug-in Development Target Platform.

-.
-It is also possible to active a target platform via its editor via the Set as Active Target Platform link on the first page.2.
-Exercise: Creating a target platform definition file
+It is possible to activate a target platform via the target file editor with the Set as Active Target Platform link on the first page.

 2.1.
-Create a project of type general
+Create a project of the type general

 2.2.
 Create a target definition file